mobxjs/mobx/docs/intro/concepts.md

 ## Principles

-MobX supports a uni-directional data flow where _actions_ change the _state_, which in turn updates all affected _views_.
+MobX uses a uni-directional data flow where _actions_ change the _state_, which in turn updates all affected _views_.

 ![Action, State, View](../assets/action-state-view.png)